jarrellimdata/hospital-emd-etl/README.md

 ---
 ## Acknowledgments:
-This project was built as part of a personal portfolio to demonstrate skills in data engineering and healthcare analytics using open datasets.
+Built as a personal portfolio project to demonstrate skills in data engineering, SQL, and healthcare analytics using public data.